nmattei/cmps3140/isolation.md

 Given the changing situation I tried to write down all the new course policies all at once.
 These are now posted on the main course page under a new heading **Social Isolation Syllabus**.
 Please read these in full before our class next week and we will address each in turn.

-## Schedule.
+## Schedule

 I have updated the [course webpage with a new schedule, new readings, and due dates for the rest of the assignments](https://nmattei.github.io/cmps3140/schedule).
+I will continue to get slides and additional resources up in the coming days.

-We will have 2 more homeworks, 1 more required project, 1 optional (for undergrads) and required for grads project, and the final.
+**As an overview:** we will have 2 more homeworks, 1 more required project, 1 optional (for undergrads) and required for grads project, and the final.
 We have a total of 11 more lectures and we will be covering Constraint Programming, Basic Logical Agents, Markov Decision Processes, Reinforcement Learning, and then (if we have time) either Bayes Nets/Bayesian Inference or Logic Programming.
 One or both of these last elements may be dropped due to losing a week.

 ## Lectures